rapidsai/clx/README.md

 **NOTE:** For the latest stable [README.md](https://github.com/rapidsai/clx/blob/master/README.md) ensure you are on the `master` branch.

-CLX ("clicks") provides a simple API for security analysts, data scientists, and engineers to quickly get started applying [RAPIDS](https://rapids.ai/) to real-world cyber use cases.
+CLX ("clicks") provides a collection of [RAPIDS](https://rapids.ai/) examples for security analysts, data scientists, and engineers to quickly get started applying RAPIDS and GPU acceleration to real-world cybersecurity use cases.

 The goal of CLX is to:

 1. Provide SIEM integration with GPU compute environments via RAPIDS and effectively extend the SIEM environment,
 1. Make available pre-built use cases that demonstrate CLX and RAPIDS functionality that are ready to use in a Security Operations Center (SOC),